Pheoxy/linux_install/archlinux_install_i3.md

 # Archlinux with i3

 ### Boot
+#### UEFI

-Boot from the Imaged USB in UEFI Mode and and before it can auto boot quickly use the Press the `"E"` to edit the boot sequence to allow for NVIDIA boot or we will get a black screen and won't be able to continue.
+Boot from the Imaged USB in UEFI Mode and before it can auto boot quickly use the Press the `"E"` to edit the boot sequence to allow for NVIDIA boot or we will get a black screen and won't be able to continue.

 Press the `"END"` key to get to the end of the line so we can add something to the boot sequence.